blurrycontour/zuul-gerrit/doc/source/tutorials/job-secrets.rst

    # test1/setup.py
    import setuptools

-   setuptools.setup(name='demo')
+   setuptools.setup(name='change_this_to_a_uniqname')

 Also make sure the following packages are installed on the node running the job.

 .. code-block:: bash

-   sudo yum install -y python-wheel python-twine
+   python3 -m pip --user wheel twine

 Encrypt a fake pypi account password (since we don't want to actually publish this demo project) using this command:

 .. code-block:: bash

-   ./encrypt_secret.py --tenant example-tenant http://localhost:9000 test1
+   ./tools/encrypt_secret.py --tenant example-tenant http://localhost:9000 test1

 Create this test1 zuul configuration and replace the password payload with the output of `encrypt_secret.py` :